-Our Aggro Shaman deck list guide features the best Forged in the Barrens deck list for Season 85 of Hearthstone (April 2021).
+Our Aggro Shaman deck list guide features the best United in Stormwind deck list for Season 86 of Hearthstone (July 2021).
 Our Aggro Shaman guide also contains Mulligan advice, card combos and strategy tips.

 |2 x Diligent Notetaker|